sangria-graphql/sangria-graphql.github.io/learn.md

   AnyFieldResolver.defaultInput[Any, JsValue])
 ```

-Though general recommendation is to use `DirectiveResolver` instead of explicit `FieldResolver` since it provides more robust mechanism to
+Though general recommendation is to use `DirectiveResolver` instead of explicit `FieldResolver` if possible, since it provides more robust
-define the resolution logic.
+mechanism to define the resolution logic.

 ### Schema Materialization Example